Home Tutorials How to Automatically Switch Tabs in Chrome?

 • In this tabbed browsing setting, select Always switch to the new tabs when they are created.

-In addition to the above mention settings, for Internet Explorer, you can also use AutoHotkey, where you can create a script for automatic toggling between tabs every second.
+In addition to the above-mentioned settings, for Internet Explorer, you can also use AutoHotkey, where you can create a script for automatic toggling between tabs every second.

 Switching between tabs in Firefox